 Non-Smoking Policy

-Smoking is not permitted within facilities owned or leased by the university nor in university-owned vehicles.
-Smoking is not permitted within 50 feet of any university facility.
+Smoking and/or vaping is not permitted within facilities owned or leased by the university nor in university-owned vehicles.
+Smoking and/or vaping is not permitted within 50 feet of any university facility.

 Sexual Misconduct & Interpersonal Violence Policies